hiunicorn2024/re/README.md

 25/2/12

-any (= dynamic< void >) support only move-constructible object, but suicide if you do copy
+any (= dynamic< void >) supports move-constructible-only object, but suicide if you do copy

 25/2/6